Edifie/yedy-react/README.md

 This will install all of the dependencies that project depends on.
 Dependencies can be seen on **package.json** file.

-## Install MongoDB

-Can be downloaded in [here](https://www.mongodb.com/try/download/community).

-## Install MongoDB Compass (GUI for MongoDB)

-Compass allows to explore and manipulate database in MongoDB.
-Can be downloaded in [here](https://www.mongodb.com/try/download/compass).

-To login to MongoDB write this URI for a new connection,

-``mongodb://localhost:27017``

-All of the data will be stored under the **yedy database**.

 ## npm start

 ``npm start`` runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000/home](http://localhost:3000/home) to view it in your browser.

 The page will reload when you make changes.